debrouwere/google-analytics/README.rst

 |Build Status|

-``google-analytics`` takes the pain out of working with the Google Analytics API.
+``google-analytics`` takes the pain out of working with the Google Analytics reporting APIs.
+It supports both the Core and the Real Time API.
 It is written in Python but there's also a command-line interface.

 (The goal is for the command-line interface to have feature parity with the Python interface.
 We're working on it.)

-It is built on top of `Google's own API client for Python <https://developers.google.com/api-client-library/python/start/installation>`__.
+This package is built on top of `Google's own API client for Python <https://developers.google.com/api-client-library/python/start/installation>`__.

 -  **Authentication.** OAuth2 is a bit of a pain and we've made it easier, both for interactive use and for `server applications <https://github.com/debrouwere/google-analytics/blob/master/examples/server.py>`__.
-   We'll also save your credentials in the operating system's keychain.
+   We can also save your credentials in the operating system's keychain if you want to.
 -  **Querying.** Easier to query per week, month or year.
 Query using metric IDs or using their full names, whichever you think is nicer.
-   Work with both the Core and the Live APIs.
+   Work with both the Core and the Real Time APIs.
 -  **Reporting.** Generate reports from the command-line.
 Optionally describe reports and queries in `easy-to-read and easy-to-write YAML files <https://github.com/debrouwere/google-analytics/blob/master/examples/query.yml>`__.